siwal/web_pages_siwal_simple/README.md

 web_pages_siwal_simple
 ======================

-simple web page for site siwal using html and css
+simple web page for site siwal.net using html and css